Khalid Abdul Muhammad: New Black Panther Party

 After being stripped of his position as NOI spokesman, Muhammad became the national chairman of the New Black Panther Party.
 On May 21, 1997, he delivered a heated speech at San Francisco State University in which he criticized Jews, whites, Catholics and homosexuals.

 In 1998, Muhammad organized the "Million Youth March" in New York City which attracted an estimated 6,000 participants.
-The march was controversial from its inception as New York mayor Rudolph Giuliani denied the organizers a permit, calling it a hate march.
+New York mayor Rudolph Giuliani denied the organizers a permit, calling it a hate march.
 A court ruled that the event could go on but scaled back its duration and size.
 At the conclusion of the rally, just as Muhammad appeared on the stage to speak, the demonstration was interrupted by a low-flying police helicopter.
 Muhammad alleges that was the signal for more than 3,000 police in riot gear, including some mounted on horseback, to come in and disperse the crowd.
 In response, Muhammad exhorted the rally participants to attack the oncoming police, to beat them with rails, and to shoot them with their own guns.
 Dozens were arrested, and 30 officers and five civilians were injured.
 Mayor Giuliani said that the march turned out to be precisely what he predicted, "filled with hatred, horrible, awful, vicious, anti-Semitic and other anti-white rhetoric, as well as exhortations to kill people, murder people ... the speeches given today should not occur [at] any place."
-In subsequent activism, Muhammad convened a second march in 1999.
+Muhammad convened a second march in 1999.

-In the year 2000, it was revealed that one of the contestants on the American version of the Dutch television show Big Brother, William Collins (Hiram Ashantee), was a follower of Muhammed.
+In the year 2000, it was revealed that one of the contestants on the American version of the Dutch television show Big Brother, William Collins (Hiram Ashantee), was a follower of Muhammad.